-NEW YORK (February 23, 2018) – Stroock has become one of a handful of law firms to join a new global legal initiative, the Legal Center of Excellence, which was created to study and share understanding of developments in the rapidly changing blockchain space.
+NEW YORK (February 23, 2018) – Stroock has become one of a handful of international law firms to join a new global legal initiative, the Legal Center of Excellence, which was created to study and share understanding of developments in the rapidly changing blockchain space.

 New York partners Ian DiBernardo (intellectual property & technology) and Christopher Doyle (corporate) are leading Stroock’s participation in the Legal Center of Excellence (LCoE), a reflection of the firm’s strong commitment to its FinTech practice and to staying abreast of how blockchain technology is impacting financial services and transactions across the financial industry.